ark-us/mythosjs/packages/wasmxjs/README.md

 ```
 ## Credits

-🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)

 Code built with the help of these related projects:

-* [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes
 * [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
-* [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) A wallet connector for the Cosmos ⚛️

 ## Disclaimer